micromdm/nanomdm/docs/operations-guide.md

 *Example:* `-storage mysql -dsn nanomdm:nanomdm/mymdmdb`

+#### pgsql storage backend

+* `-storage pgsql`

+Configures the PostgreSQL storage backend.
+The `-dsn` flag should be in the [format the SQL driver expects](https://github.com/go-sql-driver/mysql#dsn-data-source-name).
+Be sure to create your tables with the [schema.sql](../storage/pgsql/schema.sql) file that corresponds to your NanoMDM version.
+Also make sure you apply any schema changes for each updated version (i.e. execute the numbered schema change files).
+PostgreSQL 9.5 or later is required.

+*Example:* `-storage pgsql -dsn nanomdm:nanomdm/pgmdmdb`

 #### multi-storage backend

 You can configure multiple storage backends to be used simultaneously.
 Specifying multiple sets of `-storage`, `-dsn`, & `-storage-options` flags will configure the "multi-storage" adapter.
 The flags must be specified in sets and are related to each other in the order they're specified: for example the first `-storage` flag corresponds to the first `-dsn` flag and so forth.